shreyash53/SNS_Project/insecure_application/README.md

 ## 3 Sensitive data access
 All the profile pictures are stored on the server.
 The webpage sends a POST request to fetch the picture.
 The attacker exploits this.
 He can send mallicious file name in the request, like "../../../../../../../ect/passwd" or "../../config.py"

+Attacker can inspect the update-profile page to learn the working of the API call that fetches the profile picture; then send requests containing malicious filename.

 ```
 This will return  profile picture of user="user001"